Ross McGill

 So you think you know enough to be a QI?

-In FATCA, QI, NQI
+In NQI, QI, FATCA

 I am seeing a rapidly increasing trend in the market.
 Many US Withholding Agents and quite a few QIs are now insisting that their financial institution clients, who are currently non qualified intermediaries (NQIs), become qualified intermediaries (QIs) in order to do business with them.